Lux Christian Academy: Policies & Handbook

 JEAN DAYS

-Every Friday, students are allowed to wear jean bottoms and a school SPirited Shirt for $1.
+Every Friday, students can wear jean bottoms and a school Spirit Shirt for $1.
 Jeans must be

 blue or black and have no rips or holes in them.
-Jeans must be touching the knee.
+Jeans must touch the knee.

 Outwear

-Uniforms, sweatshirts, and cardigans must have the LCA crest on them.
+Uniforms, sweatshirts, and cardigans must display the LCA crest.
 Outerwear not complying with

 LCA policy will not be allowed and should be taken off when entering the building.